kubewarden/docs/docs/tutorials/writing-policies/rego/gatekeeper/02-create-policy.md

 }
 ```

-In this case, our entrypoint is `policy/violation`, and because of how
+In this case, the entrypoint is `policy/violation`,
-Rego works, the policy can have the following outcomes:
+and due to how Rego works, the policy can have the following outcomes:

-- return 1 violation: the object being reviewed is targeting the
+- Return 1 violation: the object reviewed is targeting the default namespace.
-  default namespace.

-- return 0 violations: the object being reviewed is compliant with the
+- Return 0 violations: the object reviewed is compliant with the policy.
-  policy.

-Take a moment to compare this policy with the one we wrote in the Open
+Take a moment to compare this policy with the one written in the Open Policy Agent section.
-Policy Agent section.
-That one had to build the whole
+That one had to build the whole `AdmissionReview` response,
-`AdmissionReview` response, and the inputs were slightly
+and the inputs were slightly different.
-different.
-In the Gatekeeper mode, the `AdmissionRequest` object is
+In the Gatekeeper mode,
-provided at the `input.review` attribute.
-All attributes of the
+the `AdmissionRequest` object is provided with the `input.review` attribute.
-`AdmissionRequest` are readable along with `object`.
+All attributes of the `AdmissionRequest` are readable along with `object`.

-Now, let's create the requests that we are going to evaluate in the
+Now, you can create the requests to evaluate in the next section.
-next section.

-Let us first create a `default-ns.json` file with the following
-contents inside the `data` directory:
+You first create a `default-ns.json` file with the following contents inside the `data` directory:

 ```json
 {